AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inconsistent Inventory

-The contents of the inventory change unexpectedly throughout the run, indicating that splices from multiple playthroughs were used.
+The contents of inventory change unexpectedly throughout the run, indicating splices from multiple playthroughs were used.
 The Ring of the Vulture is acquired at 1:08 on dlvl 4:

 ![](Attachments/dlvl4Ring.png)
 _Figure 6 - Ring of the Vulture acquired on dlvl 4_